-In that two weeks, he had agonized over how it would make us feel if he died.
+During that two weeks, he agonized over how it would make us feel if he died.
 He said he’d never do that again.
 So he was aware of that.
 I thought since he was aware of it, he would never do it.
 Like it was a revelation and he’d learned a lesson.
 He was 15 when this happened.
 But a previous attempt is the #1 risk factor for suicide.
 I had no idea.

 When he sat me down and told me this, I listened much like the scenario in my head.
 I didn’t panic.